Irreversible investment with fixed adjustment costs: a stochastic impulse control approach: Problem formulation

 The optimal control problem that we address consists in maximizing the functional \eqref{fun} over $I\in\mathcal{I}$, i.e., for each $x\in \mathbb{R}_+$, we consider the maximization problem

 \begin{remark} The fact that $c_1>0$ means that there is a fixed cost when the investment occurs.
-This ensures that \eqref{eq:2015-11-23:01} is well posed as \emph{impulse} control problem.
-If it was $c_1=0$, the right setting (providing existence of solution) would be the \emph{singular} control setting (see e.g. \cite[Ch.~4]{P}). \end{remark}
+This provides that \eqref{eq:2015-11-23:01} is well posed as an \emph{impulse} control problem, i.e.\ optimal controls can be found within the class of impulse controls .
+If it was $c_1=0$ (only proportional intervention cost), the setting providing existence of optimal controls would be the more general \emph{singular} control setting (see e.g. \cite[Ch.~4]{P}).
+For comparison between impulse and singular control we refer to \cite{BLL}; for the relevance of the introduction of the fixed cost we refer to \cite{OUZ}, where the asymptotics for $c_1\to 0$ is investigated.
+In Subsection \ref{sec:fixedcost}, we comment this issue through the numerical outputs.

+We also notice that one might consider more general intervention costs $C:\R_{++}\to\R_+$ increasing and convex, (e.g. $C(i)=\alpha i^2+\beta i+c_1$ with $\alpha,c_1>0$ and $\beta\geq 0$).
+We believe that, at least for a suitable subclass of such cost functons, the solution would depict the same structure as the one we provide here in the affine case (i.e.\ $C(i)=c_0i+c_1$).
+On the other hand, we underline that at many points our proofs make use of the affine structure of the cost and the generalization seems to be not straightforward. \end{remark}